 But other times, patients do fine with these ingredients, particularly if used at different times.

-Kung says that patients often note skin irritation after using an AHA or BHA cleanser with vitamin C and retinol.
+Kung says that patients often note skin irritation after using an alpha hydroxy acid (AHA) or beta hydroxy acid (BHA) cleanser with vitamin C and retinol.

 Kung suggests discussing skin care product combinations with a dermatologist and stopping use if you notice irritation.